nrwl/nx/docs/shared/packages/eslint/dependency-checks.md

       "ignoredFiles": ["webpack.config.js", "eslint.config.js"], // list of files that should be skipped for check "checkMissingDependencies": true, // toggle to disable
       "checkObsoleteDependencies": true, // toggle to disable
-      "checkVersionMismatches": true // toggle to disable
+      "checkVersionMismatches": true, // toggle to disable
-    }
+    },
-  ]
+  ],
 }
 ```